BREAKDOWN: A CLINICIAN’S EXPERIENCE IN A BROKEN SYSTEM OF EMERGENCY PSYCHIATRY

 “We memorialize Sandy Hook Elementary School every year.” – D.B.
 Moone

 “Adam Lanza had killed his mother and then killed twenty children and six adults before killing himself.”
 “In September 2005, Adam had an emergency psychiatric evaluation at a hospital, but his mother refused to cooperate with the recommendation that he remain there for an additional evaluation by a hospital psychiatrist.
 He went home instead.” – Lynn Nanos

 “Perhaps if his mother would have cooperated, she and twenty-six others would still be alive today.” – D.B.
 Moone

 “She knew he was on the unit, so I just supportively listened to her concerns.
 She told me that he had been increasingly distant from her over the past several months, despite her attempts to converse with him, When he did talk to her, she had difficulty understanding what he meant because he was so vague and refused to elaborate.
 He spent most of his days locked in his bedroom without any structure, occupational productivity, or social ties.
 Once in the past year, he had slapped her across the face, an action that seemed to her to be unprovoked…Shortly after this patient’s discharge, he used a knife to stab his mother to death.”
 Lynn Nanos

-“On July 20, 2012, James E. Holton killed twelve people and injured seventy others at a movie theatre in Auro, Colorado, while untreated for his mental illness,” – Lynn Nanos
+“On July 20, 2012, James E. Holmes killed twelve people and injured seventy others at a movie theatre in Aurora, Colorado, while untreated for his mental illness.” – Lynn Nanos

 “On April 16, 2007, twenty-three-year-old Seung-Hui Cho, who was untreated for what probably was schizophrenia, killed thirty-two people and injured seventeen others at Virginia Polytechnic Institute and State University in Blacksburg, Virginia.” – Lynn Nanos